 Your hourly wager total is right up there with the $10 table players, and you’re playing against a house edge that probably is much higher than the table edge.
-On a six-deck game where the dealer hit soft 17, you may double on any first two cards, including after splits, may split any pair up to three times and blackjacks pay 3-2, the house edge against a basic strategy player is 0.62 percent.
+For example, on a six-deck game where the dealer hit soft 17, you may double on any first two cards, including after splits, may split any pair up to three times and blackjacks pay 3-2.
+The house edge against a basic strategy player is 0.62 percent.
 If your budget extends only to $1 bets and you’re going to set a low loss limit, then you can have some fun at the blackjack machines.
 But for extended play, the table usually is the better play.

 BAD VIDEO BLACKJACK MACHINES – BEWARE

 The machines that can be played advantageously are multi-seat machines where blackjack pays 3 to 2.
 4 In this type of Casino Blackjack Formats, some video poker machines such as Game Kings and Game Makers, made by IGT, have a heads up blackjack game on them.
-These games typically pay even money on blackjack.
+But, unfortunately, these games typically pay even money on blackjack.
 And do not allow doubling after the split either.
-It is best to avoid these games.
+So it is best to avoid these games.

 ADVANTAGES TO PLAYING LIVE BLACKJACK

-WHILE VIDEO BLACKJACK HAS MORE OF A BEGINNER FOLLOWING, THERE ARE CERTAINLY ADVANTAGES TO A LIVE DEALER AND LIVE ACTION.
+WHILE VIDEO BLACKJACK IS A CASINO BLACKJACK FORMAT MORE SUITED TO A BEGINNER FOLLOWING, THERE ARE CERTAINLY ADVANTAGES TO A LIVE DEALER BLACKJACK AND LIVE-ACTION.

-BETTER COMPS FOR HIGHER ROLLERS – If you are going to average $25 or more a bet, you will get noticed in the pit and are likely to get better comps.
+BETTER COMPS FOR HIGHER ROLLERS – If you average $25 or more a bet, you will get noticed in the pit and are likely to get better comps.